learn-co-curriculum/java-command-line-args/README.md

 As we can see in the program above, we take the arguments and parse them into `int` values that we can multiply.
 We then iterate through those integers to come up with a product.
-So when we pass in the arguments.

 Now let's modify this program a little to add some exception handling.
 For example, the program would throw a `NumberFormatException` if we were to pass in